Sean Dougall

 Sean Dougall (born 28 October 1989) is an Irish former rugby union player, and current coach.
 He played primarily as an openside Flanker but could also play blindside or No.8.
-Dougall is currently the contact skills coach and assistant strength and conditioning coach at La Rochelle in the French Top 14.
+Dougall is currently the contact skills coach at La Rochelle in the French Top 14.

 Professional career

 Ulster

 Dougall joined the Ulster academy in 2008 and was a member for two years.

 Rotherham

 Dougall left Ulster for English side Rotherham, joining in 2010.
 He captained Rotherham whenever Sam Dickinson, the usual captain, was unavailable.
 After signing a deal to join Munster for the 2012–13 season, Dougall played his last game for Rotherham against Bedford Blues on 21 April 2012.

 Munster

 On 16 March 2012, it was announced that Irish province, and two-time European champions, Munster had signed Dougall on a one-year contract for the 2012–13 season.
 Speaking ahead of his move to Munster, Dougall talked about the competition for places in the Munster back-row and the opportunity this gives him.